TatumCreative/matrix-math-for-the-web/README.md

 # Matrix Math for the Web

-This content kit is brief overview of manipulating 3d objects with matrices, a concept from linear algebra.
-Matrix math is used heavily in WebGL, but Web Developers are more familiar with DOM manipulation.
+This content kit is brief overview of manipulating 3d objects with matrices (a concept from linear algebra.)
+Matrix math is used heavily in WebGL, but web developers are more familiar with DOM manipulations.
 This intro divorces the explanation of matrices from the WebGL APIs by using the CSS3 `matrix3d` transform.

 It demonstrates translation, scale, and rotation transformations, as well as exploring how to compose a single matrix transform from multiple transforms through matrix multiplication.